Automatic Repeat Request – ARQ

 Merits – ARQ

-1. Detecting errors is simple as compared to other existing techniques.
+1. Detecting errors is more straightforward than other existing techniques.

-2. Decoding is easy, and simple techniques can be used to process.
+2. Decoding is easy, and simple techniques can be used to process it.

 D-Merits – ARQ